fedora-infra/the-new-hotness/docs/dev-guide.rst

 Using Docker
 ^^^^^^^^^^^^^

-Description will stay here.

-Requirements:

 Using Docker you will be able to control each service (hotness app, RabbitMQ, Redis, etc.) separately.
 You can turn off Redis or RabbitMQ or both, then connect to external services or use them with the application.

+Requirements:

 * Docker
 * Docker Compose